-When Mr Cavanagh retired in 1999 he sold the Museum to CSMA Club.
-Since then the Museum has continued to develop.
-The grade-two listed building which houses the Museum has been repaired and improved.
-This building dates back to the 18th Century and was once a Mill with a water-wheel driven by the passing River Windrush.
-The Mill was later powered by steam, and then diesel, before ceasing operations altogether in 1949.
+When Mike Cavanagh retired in 1999, he sold the museum to CSMA Club, now known as Boundless.
+Since then the museum has continued to develop.
+The grade-two listed building which houses the museum dates back to the 18th century and was once a mill with a water-wheel driven by the passing River Windrush.
+The mill was later powered by steam, and then diesel, before ceasing operations altogether in 1949.
 The building was then used as a store and retail outlet for a farmers’ cooperative before closing down completely in the early 1970s.
-It lay empty for a number of years before being transformed into the Motoring Museum.
+It lay empty for a number of years before becoming Cotswold Motoring Museum.

 CSMA was launched in 1923 by a group of founding members with a shared passion for motoring and adventure.
-Staying true to this pioneering spirit, 2016 saw the launch of Boundless, with the aim of helping members to make the most of their free time, by providing exclusive deals, perks and inspiration on everything from days out to holidays.
+Staying true to this pioneering spirit, 2016 saw the launch of Boundless, with the aim of helping members to make the most of their free time by providing access to exclusive deals, perks and inspiration on everything from days out to holidays.

-Special visit: HRH The Duke of Kent 2013
+2013: Royal visit by HRH The Duke of Kent

-The Duke, escorted by Museum manager Michael Tambini, spent the best part of an hour touring the museum’s extensive collection of motoring artefacts and took a particular interest in the Jaguar XK120 and the Austin 7 Swallow, two of the most beautiful cars in the museum’s collection.
+Escorted by museum manager Michael Tambini, the Duke toured the museum’s extensive collection of motoring artefacts and took a particular interest in the Jaguar XK140 and the Austin 7 Swallow, two of the most beautiful cars in the collection.

-After meeting some of the Museum’s army of volunteers, many of whom visit the Museum every week, the Duke was presented with a commemorative Winged Wheel by volunteer, Arthur Bartlett, who was born in the mill buildings adjoining the museum 82 years ago, and also unveiled a plaque commemorating his visit and the 90th anniversary.
+After meeting some of the museum’s army of volunteers, many of whom visit every week, the Duke was presented with a commemorative Winged Wheel by volunteer Arthur Bartlett, who was born in the mill buildings adjoining the museum 82 years ago.
+He also unveiled a plaque commemorating his visit and the Club’s 90th anniversary.